 Penalty: $10 000.

-[Section 10 amended by No. 76 of 2000 s.
+[Section 10 amended: No. 76 of 2000 s.
 48.]

 11. Defects, implied condition as to liability for

 (1) It is a term of every contract that the builder is liable to make good at the cost of the builder defects in the home building work notified in writing to the builder within the period of 4 months commencing on the day of practical completion.